ad-si/TaskLite/docs-source/cli/import.md

 ## Telegram

-Telegram's "Saved Messages" -- a.k.a. messages to oneself -- are a pretty convenient inbox.
-Here is how to move them to TaskLite afterwards:
+Telegram's "Saved Messages" -- aka messages to oneself -- are a pretty convenient inbox.
+Here is how to move them to TaskLite afterward:

 1. Install [Telegram Desktop](https://desktop.telegram.org/)
     `brew install telegram-desktop`